 Networking on LinkedIn is like networking in person.
 You say hello, introduce yourself and strike up a conversation.
 Conversations lead to results.
 The next thing you know you’ll be scheduling a meeting.

 Once you start sharing be sure to check your posts to see if anyone is commenting on them.
 You can reply and start a conversation right from the comment area.
 If you interact with them, they will probably ask you to connect.
 If they ask you to connect, they may be a prospect, potential collaboration, referral source, or even your next employee.
 (Ok, sometimes they will be a spammy salesperson, but you can always disconnect!)

 I get leads every week via LinkedIn.
 You can get the results you are looking for too.
 Spend some time with this powerful tool and learn to use it properly.
 It’s just like anything else; you have to learn it and spend time on it consistently if you want it to work.
 I promise it will be worth it.

 Are you ready to use LinkedIn to get the results you need?
 More sales, finding employees, building your brand?
-Download my free LinkedIn eBook to learn how to quickly and easily improve your profile or, schedule with me to learn how to use LinkedIn as part of your sales strategy and start attracting your ideal customers now.
+Download my free LinkedIn eBook to learn how to quickly and easily improve your profile.

 Alice is nationally known for her expertise in elevating sales to increase valuation for companies with a B2B complex sale that have exceptional growth potential.
 She’s originally, from the widely known Miller Heiman Group.
 Spending her time strategizing with CEOs and their leadership teams to build the strategies that find new business and grow existing accounts is her passion.
 Her clients love her spirit and the way she energizes their sales organization.